bbc/bbc-a11y/guides/using/validating-your-project.md

 The `bbc-a11y` executable will exit with a non-zero status code if there are any standards failures, for convenient integration with CI tools like Jenkins.

+## Using a custom reporter

+If your CI system renders reports in particular format, you can write your own reporter module and specify the path to it using the `--reporter` command line
+option:

+    ./node_modules/.bin/bbc-a11y --reporter ./path/to/reporter.js

+See the (custom reporter feature)[../../features/custom_reporter.feature] for an example of the reporter API.